 Several reports on goitre were documented from the 1970's up to the present time.
 These were mostly on communities in Sarawak, where the problem is now known to be of a considerable magnitude.
-The prevalence, etiology and pathology of the problem in this East Malaysian state are highlighted in the recent review of Tan (1982).
-To obtain recent data on the prevalence and etiology of the problem in Kedah, the IMR has just concluded a study in 7 villages in the state.
+The prevalence, etiology and pathology of the problem in this East Malaysian state are highlighted in a review by Tan (1982).
+To obtain recent data on the prevalence and etiology of the problem in Kedah, the IMR has just concluded a study of 1,075 subjects in 7 villages in the state.
 Whereas biochemical tests were minimal in the early studies, a host of these determinations have been carried out in these recent studies.
 These include T3, T4 and TSH assays in serum, and iodine and thiocyanate estimations in urine.